 There are three types of API documentation: reference, tutorial, and conceptual.

-Reference
+API Reference

 Reference documentation provides information about the structure, parameters, and return values for each function or method in an API.
-This is the most important type of API documentation as developers spend most of their time on reference documentation.
+This is the most important type of API documentation, as developers spend most of their time on reference documentation.

 Tutorials

 Tutorials provide step-by-step guides for using APIs to accomplish specific tasks.
-Tutorials are helpful if your users want to learn about specific use cases.
+They are helpful if your users want to learn about specific use cases.
 Tutorials contain detailed instructions on the use of specific function calls and parameters.

 Conceptual